Career Timeline of Pat Tillman: Major Achievements and Milestones

 On November 28, 2003, Pat Tillman graduated from Ranger School at Fort Benning, Georgia.

-2004: NFL Donation to USO in Tillman's Memory
+2004: NFL Donates to USO in Tillman's Memory

-On April 1, 2005, the Pat Tillman USO Center, the first USO center in Afghanistan, opened at Bagram Air Base.
+On April 1, 2005, The Pat Tillman USO Center, the first USO center in Afghanistan, opened on Bagram Air Base.

 As of 2019, the NFL continues to support the Pat Tillman Foundation through its Salute to Service campaign.

-In May 2002, Tillman turned down a $3.6 million contract offer from the Arizona Cardinals which is equivalent to $6 million in 2024.
+In May 2002, Pat Tillman turned down a contract offer of $3.6 million from the Cardinals, which is equivalent to $6 million in 2025.